Azure-Samples/active-directory-dotnet-native-aspnetcore-v2/2. Web API now calls Microsoft Graph/README-incremental.md

 Nothing more to do more here.
 All was done in the first part

-### Step 3:  Configure the sample to use your Azure AD tenant
+### Step 3: Configure the sample code to use your Azure AD tenant

 By default the sample is configured to enable users to sign in with any work and school accounts (AAD) or personal Microsoft accounts.
 This constraint is ensured by `ida:Tenant` in `TodoListClient\App.Config` having the value `common`.